Service Bus Bindings

 The initial communication is relayed through the relay service infrastructure while the client/service negotiate a direct socket connection to each other.
 The coordination of this direct connection is governed by the relay service.
 The direct socket connection algorithm can establish direct connections between two parties that sit behind opposing firewalls and NAT devices.
 The algorithm uses only outbound connections for firewall traversal and relies on a mutual port prediction algorithm for NAT traversal.
 Once a direct connection can be established the relayed connection is automatically upgraded to a direct connection without message or data loss.
 If the direct connection cannot be established, data will continue to flow through the relay service as usual.

 Relayed mode is the default, while Hybrid mode instructs the relay service to establish a direct connection between the client and service applications.
 Therefore, no data has to pass through the relay.
 It is considered a “hybrid” mode because it starts by relaying information through the relay while it attempts to upgrade to a direct connection.
 If successful, it will switch over to a direct connection without any data loss.
 If it cannot establish a direct connection, it will continue to use the relay service.
 The NetTcpRelayBinding binding also supports the SystemConnectivity feature when you must configure the on-premises service to connect to the relay service over HTTP.
 When you configure the SystemConnectivity property, it takes effect for all endpoints.
-Hence, you can use the aggressive HTTP connectivity mode for all your on-premise NetTcpRelayBinding endpoints if they are being hosted in a locked-down network environment that blocks outbound TCP connections.
+Hence, you can use the aggressive HTTP connectivity mode for all your on-premises NetTcpRelayBinding endpoints if they are being hosted in a locked-down network environment that blocks outbound TCP connections.

 All of the bindings discussed to this point require clients to use WCF on the client side of the interaction.
 When you need non-WCF clients to integrate with your Service Bus endpoints, you can support relaying HTTP-based messages by selecting one of the various HTTP relay bindings.